huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 ```

-You can follow the same steps for preparing the data for Mistral 7B and Lllama 2 models:
+You can follow the same steps for preparing the data for Mistral 7B and Llama 2 models:

 **Note** that Llama 2 and Mistral 7B don't have a default `pad_token_id`.
 So, we use the `eos_token_id` for padding as well.